Give In to Me

 "Give In to Me" is a song by American singer-songwriter Michael Jackson, released as the seventh single from his eighth studio album, Dangerous (1991).
 Released in February 1993 by Epic Records, the song peaked at number one in New Zealand for four consecutive weeks and at number two on the UK Singles Chart.
 The track was written and produced by Jackson and Bill Bottrell, and features Guns N' Roses guitarist Slash.
-A hard rock song, several critics wrote that the song has an aggressive sexual flavor.
+A hard rock and heavy metal song, several critics wrote that the song has an aggressive sexual flavor.
 It was also released in various European countries, Australia and Japan.
 The single release's B-sides include the album versions of "Dirty Diana" and "Beat It".

 Composition

 This song is written in the key of E minor.
 Jackson's vocals spans from G_{3} to B_{4}.
 It has a moderately slow tempo of 87 beats per minute.
 Stylistically, "Give In to Me" is a hard rock and heavy metal ballad.